dilevin/DGPCompFab/README.md

 You can see examples of more manipulations on the libfive homepage or in the shapes.cpp in the utils directory.

 Libfive supports most standard mathematical operations (+,-,max, min,sin,cos .... ).

+## Optimization
+For those of you inspired to learn more about optimization by Assignment 2, there are two must read books on the subject (in my opinion).
+The first is **Convex Optimization** by Stephen Boyd (available for free [here](http://web.stanford.edu/~boyd/cvxbook/)) which is widely considered the best textbook on the subject.
+The second, and my personal favourite, is [Numerical Optimization] (https://www.springer.com/gp/book/9780387303031) by Jorge Nocedal and Stephen J. Wright which is more numerically focused.